RaulCraciun93/History-of-Fashion/README.md

 ### Testing

 #### HTML Validation
-The HTML pages were tested using the W3C HTML Validator and passed with no errors.
+The HTML pages were tested using the [W3C HTML5 Validator](https://validator.w3.org/) and passed with no errors.

 Home  Page  HTML  validation  screenshot:
 ![home screenshot](assets/readme-images/html-home-validation.png)